InsightEdge/insightedge-ctr-demo/doc/doc.md

 We didn't have a goal to build a perfect predictive model, so there is great room for improvement.

-In architecture section we discussed how the typical design may look like, what are the benefits of using InsightEdge for machine learning.
+In the architecture section we discussed how the typical design may look like, what are the benefits of using InsightEdge for machine learning.

 The Zeppelin notebook can be found [here](https://github.com/InsightEdge/insightedge-ctr-demo/blob/master/zeppelin/CTR%20demo.json) and submittable spark apps [here](https://github.com/InsightEdge/insightedge-ctr-demo/tree/master/src/main/scala/io/insightedge/demo/ctr)